Baroka-wp/node_api/README.md

 <br />

-# Awesome Book
+# Node Api

-> This app is to manage todo list
+> The REST FULL API Using NODE EXPRESS MONGODB and NODEMOON.
+This API allow to create , get, edit and delete a list of students

 ## LOOM VIDEO PRESENTING
 [Watch the presentation of the projet on Loom](#)